28- and 30-Day Drug Rehab Programs

 • Experiencing blackouts or legal troubles as a result of substance use.

-• Having difficulty controlling how much or for how long you use.
+• Having difficulty controlling how much or for how long you use drugs or alcohol.

 • Having trouble managing your responsibilities at work, school, or home because of substance use.